 5 Tips for Fearless Business Travel

-Reprinted by permission of the author and Firestorm Expert Council Member, Steve Crimando.
+Reprinted by permission of the author, Steve Crimando.

 Fear and uncertainty are continuing to grip the country and world as a result of terror attacks worldwide, heightened security alerts in major cities, shootings on college campuses, violence in stores, malls and offices and the global economic crisis.
 Front page headlines, TV and radio news reports and Internet videos laden with crime and heartbreak are bombarding people and making us increasingly afraid about what to do if violence crosses our path.

 Terrorism, along with the general economic downturn, increased costs for airline flights, rental cars, lodging and food have all contributed to a decrease in business travel.
 Many companies are cutting back on travel and are turning to technology, such as webinars and Internet-based meetings, to conduct business.
 Still, there are millions of people who drive or fly in order to do business.
 One of the most significant psychological factors affecting people’s decisions to travel during times of crisis is “controllability.”
 While the powerful forces that drive the world’s financial markets, and the radical actions of terrorists, are beyond our immediate control, our personal safety is not.